 One of Mr. Elvira's most memorable performances of ''El Pessebre'' came

-conducted it in Jerusalem before an audience of 3,000.
+in 1969, when Casals, by then 92, conducted it in Jerusalem before an audience

 In 1966, while participating in the Metropolitan Opera Auditions in New

 York, Mr. Elvira was heard by the dean of the Indiana University School of

 he sang the title role in the world premiere of John Eaton's opera ''Heracles,''

 which inaugurated the university's 1,460-seat Musical Arts Center.